RealisNetwork/Realis.Network/README.md

 ## Getting Started

-This is the node of the ReAlis Blockchain Network
+This is the node of the Realis Blockchain Network

 ### Rust Setup